awsdocs/amazon-workspaces-administration-guide/doc_source/byol-windows-images.md

   + 198\.18\.0\.0/15
 **Note**
 As you adopt the WorkSpaces service, the available management interface IP address ranges frequently change\.
 To determine which ranges are currently available, run the [ list\-available\-management\-cidr\-ranges](https://docs.aws.amazon.com/cli/latest/reference/workspaces/list-available-management-cidr-ranges.html) AWS Command Line Interface \(AWS CLI\) command\.
+In addition to the /16 CIDR block that you select, the 54\.239\.224\.0/20 IP address range is used for management interface traffic in all AWS Regions\.
++ Make sure you have opened the necessary management interface ports for Microsoft Windows and Microsoft Office KMS activation for BYOL WorkSpaces\.
+For more information, see [Management Interface Ports](workspaces-port-requirements.md#management_ports)\.
 + You have a virtual machine \(VM\) that runs a supported 64\-bit version of Windows\.
 For a list of supported versions, see the next section in this topic, [Windows Versions That Are Supported for BYOL](#windows_images_supported_versions)\.
 The VM must also meet these requirements:
   + The Windows operating system must be activated against your key management servers\.
   + The Windows operating system must have **English \(United States\)** as the primary language\.